 For the floating population and tourists, the English translation, "Don't Feed The Monster," works very well.

 The effort is critical to plastic clean-up efforts.
 As the BBC reported in early Summer 2018, 93% of blockages in UK sewers are a key element of the infamous fatbergs.
 The international wastewater community, which consists of 15 countries, including the Netherlands, Turkey, Belgium, France, and the United Kingdom, has given up on working with INDA (Association of Non-woven Fabrics Industry) and its European counterpart, EDANA (European Disposals and Non-woven Association).
-The countries started working as a unit in 2015, when the International Standards Organization (ISO), a non-government market agency, moved to create an international standard for “flushables.”
+They have been working together since 2015, when the International Standards Organization (ISO), a non-government market agency, moved to create an international standard for “flushables.”
 Banding together, they can prevent INDA and EDANA from continuing to dictate untenable solutions.
 Looking ahead, innovations in materials may make it possible for some products to meet technical standards for safe disposal.

-The president of Calvià 2000 - Andreu Serra, the president of EMAYA- Neus Truyol Joan Sagrera - vice president of SAM (Municipal Services Company of Manacor) and Tomeu Servera, manager of EMSER (Pollença), all members of the Public Water Network of Mallorca, have presented several initiatives to combat and publicize the serious problems generated by these products, along with other solid waste that should not be discarded by flushing.
+The president of the municipal services company Calvià 2000, Andreu Serra; the president of EMAYA, Neus Truyol; Joan Sagrera, vice president of SAM (Municipal Services Company of Manacor); and Tomeu Servera, manager of EMSER (Pollença), members of the Public Water Network of Mallorca, have presented several initiatives to combat and publicize the serious problems generated by these products, along with other solid waste that should not be discarded by flushing.

 Global Disasters Need Local Solutions. #